Pellecome Hormone Replacement Therapy Fort Lauderdale

 Glad you asked… Pellecome’s protocols have been developed by Dr. Jacome who has been a specialist in hormone replacement therapy since 1995.
-In 2002, Dr. Jacome turned his focus away from synthetic based to natural hormone replacement therapy, using timed-release BHRT pellet implants.
+In 2002, Dr. Jacome turned his focus away from synthetic-based to natural hormone replacement therapy, using timed-release Bioidentical Hormone Replacement Pellets (BHRT).

-These BHRT pellets are compounded using hormones biologically identical to those created naturally in the body.
+These BHRT pellets are compounded using hormones that are “Biologically Identical” to those created naturally in the body.
 They are fused into pellet implants that are the size of a grain of rice and are inserted under the skin in a simple in-office procedure.

 Today, Dr. Jacome and his proprietary protocols that provide proper patient dosing are recognized as a leader in the field of BHRT.
 The approach he developed is clinically sound and capable of providing the optimal delivery of hormones to both men and women who suffer from hormone imbalance.

 Dr. Jacome’s depth of knowledge is not only derived from having his own clinic dedicated to hormone replacement therapy, but also from the inestimable experience that comes from using the pellets himself.
-Dr. Jacome has performed over 30,000 implants over the last two decades and developed the protocols, Re3® Advanced Pellet Delivery System is so unique that it has been awarded a formal United States Patent.
+Dr. Jacome has performed over 30,000 implants over the last two decades and developed the protocols including the unique Re3® Advanced Pellet Delivery System is so unique that it has been awarded a formal United States Patent.
 In summary, our staff has gone through all the certifications to provide Pellecome’s HRT using Dr. Jacome’s bioidentical hormones, dosing formulas, and the patented Re3® delivery system for our patients.